CeuAzul/Telemetry/README.md

 For many application, **yes!** Most sensors available in smartphones have similar characteristics of resolution, range and speed to the ones used in dedicated acquisition platforms :grin:.
 Furthermore, the processing power of smartphones are usually higher then many platforms allowing the user to acquire data faster, or use more complex algorithims to filter and fuse data.

-Smartphone vs dedicated acquisition systems             |  Quality in smartphones sensors :-------------------------:|:-------------------------:
+Smartphone vs dedicated acquisition systems             |  Quality of smartphone :-------------------------:|:-------------------------:
 ![](https://github.com/CeuAzul/Telemetry/blob/master/assets/platform.png)  |  ![](https://github.com/CeuAzul/Telemetry/blob/master/assets/models.png)